SPIX23/shaiya-solutions/ep5/item mall/readme.md

 * sql query that creates a login with the minimal database permissions required

-* ps_game reported not to have random disconnects by two server administrator
+* ps_game reported not to have random disconnects by two server administrators

 * linked servers query that needs to be edited to match your login credentials